syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-The method will return an index of the first data row in the SfDataGrid and it includes the stacked header row, if present, when determining the data row starting index.
-By default, the method returns 1 if the SfDataGrid does not have any other rows such as such as the `AddNewRow`, `FilterRow`, and `UnBoundRow`.
+The method will return an index of the first data row in the SfDataGrid and includes the stacked header row if present when determining the data row starting index.
+By default, the method returns 0.

 ## ResolveToScrollColumnIndex(int gridColumnIndex)

-In order to obtain the visible column index for the specified GridColumn index in an SfDataGrid control, you can make use the `ResolveToScrollColumnIndex` method of the `DataGridIndexResolver` class.
+To obtain the visible column index for the specified GridColumn index in a SfDataGrid control, use the `ResolveToScrollColumnIndex` method of the `DataGridIndexResolver class`.
 This method takes the GridColumn index as a parameter and returns the corresponding visible column index.

 Here is an example of how you can use this method to get the visible column index based on the specific GridColumn index: